 Configuration Servers: Configuration servers hold all of the distributed database metadata and configuration information.

 Transaction Management Layer

-ScaleBase transaction manager continuously executes and manages the optimized data distribution policies locally or across regions and clouds.
+ScaleBase controller continuously executes and manages the optimized data distribution policies locally or across regions and clouds.
 The rational is bring the query to the data, and not the data to the query, to optimize performance and scalability.